SiiiiWan/HeadRST/README.md

 6. Choose the technique and dominant hand in `TechniqueControl`.
 7. Set `IsPractice` in `StudyControl`.
 8. Enter Play Mode or build to the headset.
-9. Press the in-scene start button to begin the task.
+9. Use your virtual hand to press the in-scene start button to begin the task.
 10. Select objects with gaze and pinch, then manipulate them according to the selected technique.

-In practice mode, the scene first provides a practice object and then runs the practice task condition.
-When the practice task is complete, the start button returns so the demo can be repeated.
+In practice mode, the scene first provides a practice object and then runs the practice task condition after the start button is pressed down with one of your virtual hands.
+When the practice task is complete, the start button returns so the practice round can be repeated.

-In formal mode, the scene runs the full formal task condition set.
+In formal mode, the scene runs the full formal task condition set upon the button is pressed.
 When all trials are complete, the completion text is shown.

 During either mode, `Skip Current Trial` can be used from the `StudyControl` inspector in Play Mode to advance past the current trial.

+You should hear a click sound upon each trial is completed.
+If not, check the sound volume or if the headset is muted.

 ## Troubleshooting